TheFinanceTrackers/Finance-Trackers-101/README.md

 and this line
 `"model": "deepseek/deepseek-r1-distill-qwen-32b:free",`
 with the any free LLM model of your choice.
-I, for instance, chose the Deepseek R1 Distill Qwen 32 (Free) model.
+I, for instance, chose the Deepseek R1 Distill Qwen 32 B (Free) model.
 It can be Mistral AI, Gemini, etc.